 With gorgeous hair comes great responsibility.
 Be ready for multiple bleach procedures and a multitude of patience for your desired colors to appear on your strands.
 Post-coloring care such as the use of protective hair products and occasional salon trips for upkeep is a must!

-Before your next hair appointment, check out these on-trend mermaid hair colors.
+Before your next hair appointment, check out these inspiring images of on-trend mermaid hair colors.

 Swim back to goodness with the ultimate merpeople hairstyle.
 Fuschia and magenta hues interlocked into one fishtail to make you an under-the-sea native!
 Amp this long mermaid hair up with beachy waves to boost the dimension and for an added dramatic effect.